Battle Line Rivalry

 The Battle Line Rivalry is the name given to the Arkansas–Missouri football rivalry due to the state line between the two states dividing the North and South during the Civil War.
 It is an American college football rivalry game between the Arkansas Razorbacks and Missouri Tigers.
-The teams have met fourteen times, between November 1906 and November 2022.
+The teams have met fifteen times, between November 1906 and November 2023.
 They have faced off twice in bowl games, first in the 2003 Independence Bowl and second in the 2008 Cotton Bowl Classic.
 The rivalry was formally introduced in 2014, and the Battle Line trophy was first awarded in 2015.

 History

 Pre-SEC era

 The first meeting between the Razorbacks and Tigers was in 1906.
 Missouri won 11–0 in Columbia, Missouri.
 The two teams played each other in out of conference, regular season games in 1906, 1944, and 1963.
 They have met in bowl games twice.